Shared Metadata for Data-Centric Materials Science: Introduction: Metadata and FAIR data principles

 The amount of data that has been produced in materials science till today and its day-by-day increase are massive\cite{rickman2019materials}.
 The dawn of the data-centric era\cite{HeyTansleyEtAl:2009} requires that such data are not just stored, but also carefully annotated in order to find, access, and possibly reuse them.
-Terms of good practice to be adopted by the scientific community for the management and stewardship of its data, the so-called FAIR-data principles, have been compiled by the FORCE11 group.\cite{wilkinson2016fair} Here, the acronym FAIR stands for {\em Findable, Accessible, Interoperable, and Reusable}, \cite{RofFAIR} which applies not only to {\em data}, but also to {\em metadata}.
+Terms of good practice to be adopted by the scientific community for the management and stewardship of its data, the so-called FAIR-data principles, have been compiled by the FORCE11 group.\cite{wilkinson2016fair} Here, the acronym FAIR stands for {\em Findable, Accessible, Interoperable, and Reusable}, which applies not only to {\em data}, but also to {\em metadata}.
+Other terms for the ``R'' in FAIR are ``repurposable'' and ``recyclable''.
+The former term indicates that data may be used for a different purpose than that for which they were initially created.
+The latter term hints at the fact that data in materials science are often exploited only once for supporting the thesis of a single publication and then they are stored and forgotten.
+In this sense, they would constitute a ``waste'' that can be recycled, provided that they can be found and they are properly annotated.